Moodle app offline features

 - There is no network address requirement

-For detailed information about Quiz and how it works offline please see Moodle Mobile quiz offline attempts.
+For detailed information about the quiz module and how it works offline please read: Moodle Mobile quiz offline attempts

 - SCORM and H5P packages are always fully downloaded to the user’s device